cncoulter/cncoulter.github.io/_posts/2018-06-01-So-Now-I-Review-Short-Fiction.md

 - short fiction
 - reviewing
 - Skiffy and Fanty
+description:
+- The Skiffy and Fanty Show is a science fiction and fantasy podcast network, mostly focused on prose fiction but with some regular coverage of movies as well.
+The show also runs a blog filled with reviews of recent genre publications.
+Skiffy & Fanty is a great place to find interesting interviews, discussions, and reviews.
+And now, I've joined the team!
+I'm writing a monthly short fiction review column for the Skiffy and Fanty blog.
 featured-img: /img/nicole-honeywill-730102-unsplash.jpg
 alt-text: "Photo of an open book with a pair of glasses on top"
 caption: "Photo by Nicole Honeywill on Unsplash"